-Though World of Tanks has consistently remained one of the most-played games in the world throughout the years, its development history has been far from stagnant, uninspired, or even “safe”.
+Though World of Tanks has consistently remained one of the most played games in the world throughout the years, its development history has been far from stagnant, uninspired, or even “safe”.
 World of Tanks has undergone multiple massive changes that have transformed the game both aesthetically as well as mechanically.
-In fact, looking back at the low-resolution screenshots from 2010, it’s almost hard to believe this is the same game!
+Looking back at the low-resolution screenshots from 2010, it’s almost hard to believe this is the same game!

 Back in 1995, Victor Kislyi led a small group of college friends in developing the strategy wargame Iron Age.
 Played via email, Iron Age proved to be a minor hit, garnering a small yet dedicated player base of strategy game fans.
 The success of Iron Age was enough to inspire Kislyi to found the game development company Wargaming in 1998.
 From the get-go, it was always Kislyi’s intention that Wargaming would be dedicated to the creation of strategy titles.

 For the next 10-odd years leading up to World of Tanks’ release, Wargaming would find moderate success developing and publishing strategy titles.
 Though none of their games were major hits, they sold enough copies to allow the company to steadily grow.

 In December of 2008, the original concept for World of Tanks was born.
 It was going to be enormous; a massively multiplayer shooter that would include many of the most notable war tanks throughout many important campaigns in modern human history.
 The company was ready to aim for the stars, and internal interest proved so high that the game was publicly announced in April of 2009, mere months after it was first conceptualized.

 Wargaming would concentrate all of their resources into building World of Tanks; the game would eventually hold the record for the highest budget for a video game project in the CIS region.
 It didn’t take long for gamers to get a first glimpse at the game-under-construction.
 By September, a public alpha was already available and playable.